ThiccMC/ThiccBan/README.md

 # ThiccBan-Next
 ThiccMC Ban List.
-Using Next.js based on default Litebans' page.
+Using Next.js based on the default LiteBans page.

 **WARNING**: This page is customized only for ThiccMC Network, which uses ThiccMC's custom skin API.
 You are free to use it but use at your own risk!